 James has responded to a variety of crisis events both domestically and internationally including Earthquakes, Floods, Tsunamis, Volcanic Ash, Mass Food Poisoning Events, Major IT Systems Failures in addition to a number of major aviation related responses for which he has received a letter of thanks from the Australian Minister of Aviation.

 For the last 23 years James has been lovingly married to his wife Tracey, and together they raised a family, with two sons, Kirk and Luke.

-Russell Goutierez is Vice President, Operations and Business Development.
+Russell Goutierez is Vice President Operations, Training, & Client Support.
 Russell’s background in aviation and public safety includes over two decades of planning, operations and real-world responses.
 He possesses a unique blend of knowledge, experience and perspective gained by progressing from the front lines to leading a 1,300 member disaster response team.